PESD/akbash/akjob/README.md

 Set the job_enabled attribute in a Job instance object.
 To either enable or disable the job.
 Using "enablejob" sets the attribute to True and "disablejob" sets the attribute to False.
 You must use the -id argument to specify the id number of the job.
 #### deletejob
 Delete the job specified by the -id argument.

+## Known Issues, Quirks, and Work Arounds
+When a new run_every (interval) jobs is created with limits specified, if created at a time outside run limits, there is some behavior that may seem unexpected to the user.
+The jobs works correctly but it will appear as inactive in management command `akjobd joblist` and self.next_run will be None.
+It will work correctly but this behavior could be confusing to the user.